stethoscope-js/stethoscope/README.md

 | `LASTFM_SHARED_SECRET` | Shared secret |

 ### <img alt="" src="https://images.weserv.nl/?url=https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcS5cnw0MQF7TnpSzlRTlIC6z4EHDEPP3B8qBw&usqp=CAU&w=64&h=64&fit=cover" width="16"> Rescue Time

+The Rescue Time API is used to track your screen time from all your devices.
+Add the key `rescueTime` under `daily` to fetch this data every day.

 You need to provide your Rescue Time API key, which is available on your [API key management](https://www.rescuetime.com/anapi/manage) page on the Rescue Time website.